Unboxed-Software/solana-course/content/anchor-cpi.md

     }
 ```

 Next, implement the `InitializeMint` context type and list the accounts and constraints the instruction requires.
-Here we initialize a new `Mint` using a PDA with the seed `mint`.
-Note that we use the same PDA for both the address of the `Mint` account and the mint authority.
+Here we initialize a new `Mint` account using a PDA with the string `mint` as a seed.
+Note that we can use the same PDA for both the address of the `Mint` account and the mint authority.
 Using a PDA as the mint authority enables our program to sign for the minting of the tokens.

 ```rust
 #[derive(Accounts)]